Lucyjpjones/wean-cuisine/testing.md

 - **Developer tools**

-  Error message present in console: **Fixed**
+  Error message present in the console: **Fixed**

     ![env.py py error message](static/assets/images/readme/console-error.png)

     I found this was a widely discussed error on [stack overflow](https://stackoverflow.com/questions/30693021/chrome-developer-tools-shows-favicon-404-error-in-brackets-livepreview), where the browser looks for a favicon.ico in the root level of a website and if not found generates an error.
-To avoid any errors being sent to my concole, I decided to create my own [Favicon](https://favicon.io/) using my site logo.
-This not only helped to eliminate my console error, but added a personal touch to my website.
+To avoid any errors being sent to my console, I decided to create my own [Favicon](https://favicon.io/) using my site logo.
+This not only helped to eliminate my console error but added a personal touch to my website.

   ![Favicon](static/assets/images/readme/favicon-ss.png)